jasonbio/statstrac/README.md

-# statstrac - open NFL statistics platform
+# statstrac - open source NFL statistics platform

 **_statstrac is still very much in beta and not all views/pages are working yet_**